Bioconductor/EuroBioc2017/README.md

 <img alt="SOUND project" src="./img/sound.png">
 <img alt="CRUK Cambridge Institute" src="./img/CRUK.png">

-If you are interested in support this meeting, please contact the organisers.
+If you are interested in supporting this meeting, please contact the organisers.